 This season, 11 of Salonen’s works are programmed around the world.
 He conducts his own Cello Concerto on tour with the Philharmonia, with Truls Mørk as soloist, as well as his Violin Concerto with the San Francisco Symphony, with original soloist Leila Josefowicz.
 Last October, he conducted his new piece Castor in its world premiere with the LA Philharmonic, alongside its 2018 companion piece Pollux, with further performances with the New York Philharmonic the following month.

-As the Music Director of the Los Angeles Philharmonic for 17 years, Salonen is widely credited with revitalising the organisation.
-He was instrumental in helping the orchestra to open the Frank Gehry-designed Walt Disney Concert Hall, presided over countless premières of contemporary work, began the Esa-Pekka Salonen Commissions Fund, and made the orchestra one of the best attended and funded in the country.
-This season Salonen returns to the LA Phil to curate and conduct a festival of Icelandic music.
+As Music Director of the Los Angeles Philharmonic for 17 years, Salonen was instrumental in helping the orchestra open Walt Disney Concert Hall; presided over countless premieres of contemporary work; began the Esa-Pekka Salonen Commissions Fund, and made the orchestra one of the best-attended and funded in the USA.
+This season, Salonen brings his Weimar programming to the LA Phil.